learningequality/kolibri/docs/contributing/ways_to_contribute.rst

 * Keep the scope as narrow as possible, to make it easier to understand the specific problem you're trying to address

-Write Code
+Write code
 ----------

 Look through the GitHub issues for issues you'd like to address.
+We have a number of issues tagged as `beginner issues <https://github.com/learningequality/kolibri/issues?q=is%3Aopen+is%3Aissue+label%3A%22TAG%3A+beginner+issue%22>`__, and these are an excellent starting point.
 You can check our `upcoming milestones <https://github.com/learningequality/kolibri/milestones>`__ to look for high-priority items.

 Then, visit :ref:`getting_started` to begin contributing.

 Note that since Kolibri is still in development, the APIs are subject to change, and a lot of code is still in flux.

-Write Documentation
+Write documentation
 -------------------

-Kolibri could always use more documentation, whether as part of the official Kolibri docs, in docstrings, or even on the web in blog posts, articles, and such.
+If you'd like to help improve Kolibri's `User Documentation <https://kolibri.readthedocs.io/en/latest/>`__, see the `Kolibri docs Github repo <https://github.com/learningequality/kolibri-docs>`__.

+You can also help improve our developer docuemntation that you're reading now!
+These are in the main Kolibri repo.

+Both our developer docs and the user docs are formatted using `reStructuredText <http://docutils.sourceforge.net/rst.html>`__.